AThos021/Voice_Assistant/README.md

 # Voice_Assistant
-This is Voice Assistant by which you can get done works easily through voice Commands
+This is Voice Assistant by which you can get done works easily through voice Commands....It is In Development Phase